acrolinx/platform-api/term-api.md

 - `application/vnd.acrolinx.actif+json`: return terms as ACTIF in JSON
 - `application/vnd.acrolinx.actif+xml`: return terms as ACTIF in XML
-- `application/vnd.acrolinx.mtf+xml`: return terms as MultiTerm XML
+- `application/vnd.acrolinx.mtf+xml`: return terms as SDL MultiTerm XML

 Finally, you can optionally have the term base structure (schema) included in the response by setting the `withSchema` attribute to `true`.